-The didactic component of the course is graded based on a numerical percent.
-For the clinical skills component of courses, trainees will be marked off on successful completion (demonstrative, written or oral) of skills on skills competency evaluation.
+The didactic, or classroom, component of the course is graded based on a numerical percent.
+For the clinical portion of courses, a skills competency evaluation is used to sign off on successful completion (demonstrative, written, or oral) of the trainee's clinical skills.